betaglot/plantabeta/docs/guide/What/WhatPlantbeta.md

 :::

 ::: tip 💡 New to Planting?
-Find out [what tree planting is](/guide/WhatTreePlanting) like across the world
+Find out [how trees are planted](/guide/WhatTreePlanting) in Canada
 :::

 ## Why Plantbeta?